Skip to main content

 Cross Systems Management (CSM)

-Leaders of the system of care partners charge to operationalize system changes within their organization through policy and process development.
+Leaders of the system of care partners charged to operationalize system changes within their organization through policy and process development.

-The DHHS Special Projects Committee Meeting focuses on macro level concerns (identifying and eliminating cross system barriers, policy development and implementation) in regards to the DHHS/CMH Special Projects which include Serious Emotional Disturbance Waiver (SEDW), Serious Emotional Disturbance (SED), the Intellectual/Developmental Disability (I/DD) population and General Fund (GF) Benefit
+Focuses on macro level concerns (identifying and eliminating cross system barriers, policy development and implementation) regarding the DHHS/CMH Special Projects including SEDW, SED, I/DD population and General Fund Benefit.

 Early Childhood Task Force

-Meeting to promote and expand the Wayne County Fatherhood Initiative whose goal is to provide support and education to fathers and male-care in our community to play a leading role in their child’s life.
+Promotes and expands the Wayne County Fatherhood Initiative to provide support and education to fathers and male caregivers in our community to play a leading role in their child's life.

 Great Start Collaborative